 A plea of guilty or “no contest” to a wet reckless or any lesser offense will not reverse a DMV license suspension/revocation for a DUI chemical test refusal.
 This is so even if the prosecutor drops the DUI and test refusal charges.

 Your California DUI defense lawyer will discuss with you the best defenses.
-Some of the more common defenses in DUI chemical test refusal refusal cases include:
+Some of the more common defenses in DUI chemical test refusal cases include:

 - There was no “lawful” arrest.